scaleinnotech/Learn.MakerCloud_en/docs/ch7_charts/7.1/smart_lamppost7.1.md

 In the chart details page, you can view information about your data by clicking "History" on the right.
 You can look at the:

 - maximum and minimum
 - average
 - sum
 - count
 You can adjust the timeframe by which these are calculated with a custom start and stop time.

-Additionally you can adjust the frequency with which your data information is calculated.
+- Additionally you can adjust the frequency with which your data information is calculated.
 There are 4 options: Month, Day, Hour, and Minute.
-For example: By customizing a 5-minute timeframe and selecting "minute", it will calculate the sum and average for each minute in which data was received inside the timeframe.
+- For example: By customizing a 5-minute timeframe and selecting "minute", it will calculate the sum and average for each minute in which data was received inside the timeframe.

 ![img_4.gif](img/img_4.gif)

-### Exercise: Publishing Temperature, Humidity, Light Level and Rain Level from a Powerbrick smart lamppost
+### Exercise: Publishing data from a Smart lamppost

 ##### Goal:
 Be able to continuously publish Temperature, Humidity, Light Level and Rain Level to MakerCloud